-Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of its fraud, negligence, default or bad faith).
+Under the Investment Management Agreement the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising in connection with its fraud, gross negligence or wilful default).
 The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement.

-Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.
+Copies of the Investment Manager's execution and voting policies are available from the ACD on request.